 - Canva is a free tool you can use to design your virtual assistant logo.
 You can use the Pro Version Free for 1 Month to download transparent versions of your logo.

-Go Build Your Awesome Virtual Assistant Website
+Time to Create Your Own Virtual Assistant Website

 Save These Freelancer Website Examples For Later!